commonknowledge/movement-app/README.md

 We aren't quite sure the best approach to connect local people with grassroots organisers, so we are trying multiple approaches to this and seeing which are the most effective.

 1. Each [pull request](https://github.com/commonknowledge/movement-app/pulls) represents a different take.
 2. We work out a quick take on the script we present, running it through our [design checklist](https://github.com/commonknowledge/movement-app/blob/master/.github/pull_request_template.md#design-checklist) before we go any further.
-We make basic [ethical checks](https://www.interaction-design.org/literature/article/conducting-ethical-user-research) that are user research best practices.
+Though this is more of a live service than a UX interview (say), we make basic [ethical checks](https://uxpa.org/resources/uxpa-code-professional-conduct).
+These are the ethical standards defined by the User Experience Professionals Association (UXPA).
 3. We choose a group of users (a cohort) to go through this particular pathway.
 It is typically 5-10 users.
 4. We observe what happens.
 5. Often people don't reply.
 We try our hardest to unblock a no-reply, always giving the user an out for us not to contact them any longer.